 - SGOS checks the current webfilter database (BCWF) for a category rating.
-If no category rating is found, the WebPulse service using the Dynamic real-time Rating (DRTR) attempts a category rating.
-The WebPulse service checks a cached entry of the requested URL exists on the local ProxySG.
+If no category rating is found, the WebPulse service using the DRTR attempts a category rating.
+The WebPulse service checks to see if a cached entry of the requested URL exists on the local ProxySG.
 If a cached URL exists, the rating is returned and no other activity occurs.

 NOTE: Both the above operations are conducted on the local (customer-owned) ProxySG.